 Merino Wool has a Natural Ability to Protect from the Sun’s Harmful UV Rays

 Why does that matter since your base layer sits underneath another layer of clothes?
 You will find days on the trail where the sun beating against the bright white snow combined with your movement leaves you very warm.
-And there is the biggest benefit of a quality base layer, You can strip right down to the base layer and look good, feel good and still be protected.
+And there is the biggest benefit of a quality wool base layer, You can strip right down to the base layer and look good, feel good and still be protected.

 We also love the fact that Merino wool is 100% biodegradable and it will naturally decompose back into the earth when disposed of.
 Not that you’ll be tossing your women’s merino wool base layer soon.
 Merino wool clothing lasts practically forever when given proper care.

 If Merino Wool is so Great, Why Bother With Anything Else?

-For most people who choose a synthetic fabric for their base layer it comes down to price.
-Merino Wool base layers tend to run almost twice the price of high quality synthetic women’s base layer tops.
+For most people who choose a synthetic fabric for their base layer, it comes down to price.
+Merino Wool base layers tend to run almost twice the price of high-quality synthetic women’s base layer tops.
 Don’t get me wrong, there are some pretty amazing non-wool base layers available.
 For example, my husband loves his non-merino Under Armour Cold Gear Long Sleeve Shirt for ice fishing.
 I picked it up on sale for about $40, whereas most merino wool tops will run $80-100.
 But don’t sweat the price if you really want merino wool.
 We found a great bargain in the Meriwool 100% merino wool midweight base layer for about $60.

 How to Select the Best Material Density (and why it’s so important)

-Which weight fabric is perfect for you depends on both your what body temperatures you find comfortable, what additional layers you will add plus the weather conditions.
+Which weight fabric is perfect for you depends on both what body temperatures you find comfortable, what additional layers you will add plus the weather conditions.
 Everyone is different.
 So use this as a guide to get started and adjust as you learn more about your body.
 Seriously everyone should have at least 2 tops in different weights to be ready for any season.

 Lightweight Merino wool in the 100-180g range, feels great when worn as you can barely even feel that it is on.
 A top like Smartwool’s Merino 150 tends to be perfect for all three seasons from spring, summer and fall.
 It’s perfect for times of the year where temperatures fluctuate.
 Where part of the day you need something to keep you warm (think mountain elevations or cool nights) and something that keeps you cool other parts of the day when the sun comes beating down.

 Heavyweight Merino wool, over 300g is rarely used in base layer tops.
-The fabric starts becoming too thick to comfortable fit under your other layers.
-However if it is bitter cold and windy you might want to grab a pair of thermal underwear bottoms at this higher rating.
+The fabric starts becoming too thick to comfortably fit under your other layers.
+However, if it is bitterly cold and windy you might want to grab a pair of thermal underwear bottoms at this higher rating.
 That’s because people tend to use multiple top layers, but usually only 2 layers for bottoms.
 If you are planning to be out in extreme temps without the benefit of the sun to warm you take a look at Meriwool’s 400g thermal underwear for women or you can find a wide variety of sizes in the Minus33 Merino Wool 809 Kenai Women’s Expedition Weight Bottoms also with 400g weight.

-However one word of caution, merino wool leggings and tights lack the durability required for a hard day on the trails because the fabric will tear if caught on rocks or branches.
+However, one word of caution, merino wool leggings and tights lack the durability required for a hard day on the trails because the fabric will tear if caught on rocks or branches.
 If you need bottoms that will hold up by themselves, you’ll want to look at some of the top leggings made of nylon and polyester.

 Your choice of fabric weight will also depend on how you exert yourself as the more active you are, the less dense you will need your fabric to be.